UKRN-Open-Research/t3-open-access/_episodes/05-wbt-intro.md

 > ## Add our demo lessons `15 min`
 > 1. Click 'Add Items to Stash'
 > 2. Enter 'UKRN-Open-Research' in the search box to narrow the results down
-> 3. Select the dropdown for 'open-code-workshop-template' and wait while the results are fetched
+> 3. Select the dropdown for 'open-access-workshop-template' and wait while the results are fetched
 > 4. Click 'Add items to stash' - you should now see a lot of lessons in the 'Stash'
-> 5. Find 'Introduction to open code and software' and drag it into the 'Day 1' slot
+> 5. Find 'Why publish open access?' and drag it into the 'Day 1' slot
 > 6. You'll see a green '+' icon appear in the lesson's icon bar - click it and you'll install the remote lesson into your workshop
 {: .challenge}